hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 This is a thought-provoking article.
 The authors were interested in whether science is slowing down and why.

-They distinguished between a limited frontier or an endless one.
+They distinguished between a limited frontier and an endless one.
 If science is a limited frontier, that means the number of scientific areas and scientific questions we can ask is limited, and the map of science is gradually being filled.
 If we regard science as an endless frontier, then there are an endless number of possible questions we can answer.
 If we view science this way, then the slowdown of science can be attributed to the fact that we are focusing on only established fields and not exploring new areas.

 The productivity in the US has been declining since the 1950s, rather than increasing.
 Since the 1970s, we haven't seen many advances in major technologies, except for computers and the internet.